microsoft/vscode/CONTRIBUTING.md

 Standalone as an extension.
 For running it standalone, you will want to `cd` into `extensions/pearai-extension` and visit [Contributing to pearai-extension](extensions/pearai-extension/CONTRIBUTING.md)

-After cloning and building the repo, check out the [issues list](https://github.com/Microsoft/vscode/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue).
-Issues labeled [`help wanted`](https://github.com/Microsoft/vscode/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) are good issues to submit a PR for.
-Issues labeled [`good first issue`](https://github.com/Microsoft/vscode/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) are great candidates to pick up if you are in the code for the first time.
+After cloning and building the repo, check out the [issues list](https://github.com/trypear/pearai-app/issues).
+Issues labeled [`good first issue`](https://github.com/trypear/pearai-app/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+First+Issue%22) are great candidates to pick up if you are in the code for the first time.
 If you are contributing significant changes, or if the issue is already assigned to a specific month milestone, please discuss with the assignee of the issue first before starting to work on the issue.

 ## Prerequisites